Better Alternatives to Unhealthy Relating

 Symbolic Aggression

 This could be something as small as a glare or a threatening gesture, or as overt as slamming a door, punching a wall, throwing something, or brandishing a weapon.
-The goal is to condition others through intimidation or fear to avoid upsetting, confronting or contradicting the abuser.
-Mature, safe relationships use power to protect, not threaten.
+The goal is to control others through intimidation; to cause others to fear upsetting, confronting or challenging a controller.
+By contrast, mature loving relationship feel safe.

 Hurt and Rescue